 Want to stay up to date?
 Have stories sent directly to your email inbox.

 In 2022, we marked the 15-year anniversary of Travelers EDGE® (Empowering Dreams for Graduation and Employment).
-Since 2007, Travelers EDGE has provided a unique, sustainable school-to-career pipeline for hundreds of underrepresented students.
+Since 2007, Travelers EDGE has provided a unique, sustainable school-to-career pipeline for hundreds of students.
 As we mark this milestone anniversary, we look back on the extraordinary achievements our alumni have accomplished and the legacy they have left behind.
 We reached out to Travelers EDGE graduates to hear their stories and learn about the success they forged for themselves and their families.

 “Strength in Diversity” – Belma Pehratović (2020 graduate)